phazelift/map-x/README.md

 - Auto detects Object or Array and applies the appropriate operation
 - Switches to native map, if available, in case of Array
 - Checks for hasOwnProperty in case of Object
-- Does not change the original Object or Array
+- Won't crash on missing arguments
+- Returns original input on missing handler

 --